Sampreet/python-for-physicists/modules/m01-getting-started/m01t01-setting-up-python.md

 It is useful to create individual virtual environments to run different versions of Python depending on the requirements of specific packages.
 And the `conda` package provides an easy way to manage such virtual environments.

+The default environment typically goes by the name `base`.
-To create a new environment (say, by the name `py38`) supporting a particular version of Python (say Python 3.8.x), use the following command:
+To create a new environment (say, by the name `py312`) supporting a particular version of Python (say Python 3.8.x), use the following command:

 ```
-conda create --name py38 python=3.8
+conda create --name py312 python=3.12
 ```

 Once the creation is complete, you can activate the environment by:

 ```
-conda activate py38
+conda activate py312
 ```

 To remove the created environment, use the following command:

 ```
-conda env remove --name py38
+conda env remove --name py312
 ```

 ## Managing Anaconda Packages